 Follow the steps below to set up ProtonVPN on Firewalla:

-1. Log in to the web-based dashboard at account.protonvpn.com using your account credentials (the ones you set during account creation).
+- Log into the web-based dashboard at account.protonvpn.com using your account credentials (the ones you set up during account creation).

-2. Open Firewalla App -> VPN Client -> profile -> create 3rd party VPN.
+- Open the Firewalla App -> VPN Client -> Profile -> Create 3rd Party VPN.
 Enter your OpenVPN/IKEv2 username and password.
-Copy the credentials using the "Copy" buttons on the right and paste them into the "username", "password" fields.
+Copy the credentials using the "Copy" buttons on the right and paste them into the "username" and "password" fields.